-- (1) Subject to the provisions of section 26 a performer shall have the exclusive right to carry out or to authorise any of the following acts- - (a) the broadcasting or other communication to the public of his performance, except where the broadcasting or the other communication- - (i) is made from a fixation of the performance, other than a fixation made under the terms of section 26 or otherwise made without the authorisation of the performer; or - (ii) is a re-broadcasting made or authorised by the organisation initially broadcasting the performance; - (b) the fixation of his unfixed performance; - (c) the direct or indirect reproduction of a fixation of his performance in any manner or form;
+- (1) Subject to the provisions of section 26 a performer shall have the exclusive right to carry out or to authorise any of the following acts - (a) the broadcasting or other communication to the public of his performance, except where the broadcasting or the other communication - (i) is made from a fixation of the performance, other than a fixation made under the terms of section 26 or otherwise made without the authorisation of the performer; or - (ii) is a re-broadcasting made or authorised by the organisation initially broadcasting the performance; - (b) the fixation of his unfixed performance; - (c) the direct or indirect reproduction of a fixation of his performance in any manner or form; - (d) the distribution to the public by sale or other transfer of ownership of a fixation of his performance, or copies thereof, that has not already been subject to a distribution authorised by the performer; - (e) rental to the public or public lending of a fixation of his performance, or copies thereof, irrespective of the ownership of the copy rented or lent; - (f) the making available to the public of his fixed performance, by wire or wireless, in such a way that members of the public may access them from a place or at a time individually chosen by them. - (2) Once the performer has authorised the incorporation of his performance in an audiovisual fixation, the provisions of subsection (1) shall have no further application.

-- (e) rental to the public or public lending of a fixation of his performance, or copies thereof, irrespective of the ownership of the copy rented or lent; - (f) the making available to the public of his fixed performance, by wire or wireless, in such a way that members of the public may access them from a place or at a time individually chosen by them. - (2) Once the performer has authorised the incorporation of his performance in an audiovisual fixation, the provisions of subsection (1) shall have no further application. - (3) Independently of the performer's economic rights, also after the transfer of those rights, the performer shall, as regards his live aural performances and performances fixed in phonograms, have the right to claim to be identified as the performer of his performances, except where omission is dictated by the manner of the use of the performance, and to object to any distortion, mutilation or other modification of his performances that he considers prejudicial to his reputation.
-The provisions of subsections (2) and (3) of section 7 apply mutatis mutandis to the rights granted under this subsection. - (4) Nothing in this section shall be construed to deprive performers of the right to agree by contracts on terms and conditions more favourable for them in respect of their performances. - (5) The right under this section shall be protected until the end of the fiftieth calendar year following the year in which the performance was fixed in a phonogram, or in the absence of such a fixation, from the end of the year in which the performance took place.
+- (3) Independently of the performer's economic rights, also after the transfer of those rights, the performer shall, as regards his live aural performances and performances fixed in phonograms, have the right to claim to be identified as the performer of his performances, except where omission is dictated by the manner of the use of the performance, and to object to any distortion, mutilation or other modification of his performances that he considers prejudicial to his reputation.
+The provisions of subsections (2) and (3) of section 7 apply mutatis mutandis to the rights granted under this subsection. - (4) Nothing in this section shall be construed to deprive performers of the right to agree by contracts on terms and conditions more favourable for them in respect of their performances. - (5) The right under this section shall be protected until the end of the 50th calendar year following the year in which the performance was fixed in a phonogram, or in the absence of such a fixation, from the end of the year in which the performance took place.